neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

 - Run inside the Grakn docker container
     - [runPerformanceBenchmark.sh](./runPerformanceBenchmark.sh) - script baked into the docker image, run via the [runGraknInDocker.sh](./runGraknInDocker.sh) script.
 This usually takes a bit of time to finish due to the many steps it does with bazel and building [benchmark](https://github.com/graknlabs/benchmark)
     - [builder.sh](./builder.sh) - build uberjar and native image from the uberjar for standalone execution (target for native-image is OS specific, uberjar can run on any JVM target)
-- [measureTradVersusGraalVMLoadTime.sh](./measureTradVersusGraalVMLoadTime.sh) - measure the startup time between traditional JDK and GraalVM
+- [measureTradVersusGraalVMLoadTime.sh](./measureTradVersusGraalVMLoadTime.sh) - measure the startup time between traditional JDK and GraalVM (with JVMCI enabled and disabled)
 - [Dockerfile](./Dockerfile): a dockerfile script to help build a docker image of Grakn and Graql in an isolated environment with the necessary dependencies.
 - [buildDockerImage.sh](./buildDockerImage.sh): build the docker image for grakn, takes under 10 minutes to finish on a decent connection
 - [push-grakn-docker-image-to-hub.sh](./push-grakn-docker-image-to-hub.sh) - push pre-built docker image to docker hub (please pass in your own Docker username and later on enter Docker login details, see usage below)